-What is Human Resources (HR) Software?
+What Is Human Resources (HR) Software?

 Today’s HR software market is flooded with so many different products that it can be difficult to define what HR software is.
-There are software products that digitize document signing, others that automate payroll, keep time, or track recruiting, and many more.
+There are software products that digitize document signing, others that automate payroll, keep time, track recruiting, and many more.
 There is even software solely dedicated to making sure different HR software systems integrate with each other.

 So how do you define HR software?
 HR software is a broad category of software products designed to help HR professionals do their jobs more efficiently.
 They automate tasks and turn traditionally paper-based processes into electronic processes.